EnergyPlus · July 2026

 The most frequent issues we see when households and businesses act on what looks like a good deal.

-• Topping up only what you can afford this week — self-disconnection is a real risk in winter.
+• Topping up only what you can afford this week — self-disconnection is a real risk, and rates step up from 1 July 2026.

 • Not registering with the Priority Services Register if you're eligible — it's free and adds protections.